 The town is at an altitude of 1035 metres, and the River Arve runs through it as it does through the other hamlets and villages of the commune - Le Tour (1453m), Argentière (1252m), Les Tines and Les Praz (1060m) and Les Bossons (1012m).
 The population of the town is about 10,000, a population which is doubled by visitors during the winter and summer seasons.

 Whilst skiing and snowboarding in the winter and Alpinist pursuits in the summer are the obvious attractions to Chamonix, there is also plenty to do in the town itself.
 Unlike modern resorts Chamonix existed well before skiing, let alone snowboarding, were even dreamt about, so there is a huge wealth of cultural and other activities to entertain visitors to the town.

 Quite apart from this there is a cinema, a bowling alley, a casino, an ice rink, a modern sports centre with a pool, gym etc and tennis and squash courts.
 There is also a museum which gives a fascinating insight into the history of the valley in both geological and human terms.
-As in any self-respecting French town there is a bustling open-air market which offers a plentiful array of local produce, including some particularly wonderful cheeses!
+As in any self-respecting French town there is a bustling open-air market on Saturday mornings which offers a plentiful array of local produce, including some particularly wonderful cheeses!